RobDong21/moovup/README.md

 ### Folder structure

-- Grouped files by feature for easy file traversal
+- grouped files by feature for easy file traversal
 - reusable-component folder contains react component that could be reuse in any project
 - component folder contains react component specific to this project
 - design folder contains the design system use for this web app: font size, spacing, color and breakpoint